dotnet/source-build/Documentation/planning/arcade-powered-source-build/implementation-plan.md

 ## Stage descriptions:
   - **(1) Build from source 5.0** – Get repo building from source with 5.0 source in dotnet/source-build.
   - **(2) Input intermediate packages available** – Indicates upstream intermediate packages are available, and work on this repo can begin.
-  - **(3) Merge patches & local build infra into dev branch** – Repo owner has created source-build-dev branch.
-Move all source-build specific build parameters from `/repos/<reponame>.proj` in source-build repo to repo `/eng` directory and add repo-specific patches into source-build-dev branch.
+  - **(3) Merge patches & local build infra into dev branch** – Repo owner has created source-build dev branch.
+Move all source-build specific build parameters from `/repos/<reponame>.proj` in source-build repo to repo `/eng` directory and add repo-specific patches into source-build dev branch.
-  - **(4) Merge CI, generate mock official build** – PR validation and Official Build CI jobs added to source-build-dev branch and run to generate intermediate package for repo.
-Build logs and intermediate package reviewed and validated by source-build team.
+  - **(4) Merge CI, generate mock official build** – PR validation and Official Build CI jobs added to source-build dev branch and run to generate intermediate package for repo.
-  - **(5) Validate & merge dev branch into 5.0** – Source-build changes are live for repo in 5.0 branch.
+  - **(5) Validate & merge dev branch into 5.0** – Build logs and intermediate package reviewed and validated by source-build team.
+Source-build changes are live for repo in 5.0 branch.
 Build source-built intermediate packages in official build.
   - **(6) Prebuilt baseline enforcement** – Prebuilt checks enforcment enabled in PR validation builds.
 Builds fail if new prebuilts are introduced.